Portia

 I'm just your prostitute, and not your wife.

-The "harlot, not his wife" line is the speech's rhetorical hinge.
-Portia is making a binary case: either she is fully included in Brutus's life or she is not really his wife at all.
-The vocabulary is shocking by design — a Roman matron of her standing does not casually describe herself as a "harlot" — and the shock is the point.
-She is forcing Brutus to choose between two definitions of marriage, and the definition she does not choose is the one she suspects he has been operating under.
-The speech also lays the groundwork for what is coming next.
-Portia has just argued that wives must know secrets; she will, in twenty lines, prove she can keep them.
+The "harlot, not his wife" line is the hinge of the whole argument.
+Portia makes a binary case: either she is fully included in Brutus's life, or she is not really his wife at all.
+The vocabulary is shocking by design – a Roman matron of her standing does not casually call herself a "harlot" – and the shock is the point.
+She forces Brutus to choose between two definitions of marriage, and the one she refuses is the one she suspects he has been quietly using.
+The speech also lays the ground for what comes next.
+Portia has just argued that wives must know secrets; in twenty lines she will prove she can keep them.

 The Self-Inflicted Wound

-The scene's central act is one of Shakespeare's most disturbing demonstrations of the lengths to which a Roman woman might go to be included in male political conversation.
-Portia tells her husband — quietly, factually, as if it were a routine matter — that she has cut her own thigh.
+The scene's central act is one of Shakespeare's most disturbing demonstrations of how far a Roman woman might go to be admitted to male political conversation.
+Portia tells her husband – quietly, factually, as if it were routine – that she has cut her own thigh.

 Original